tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

         Return the number of characters in the *string-expression*, or the number of bytes in the *string-expression*.
         It depends on the data type:
-        TEXT (VARCHAR) strings are counted in characters, BLOB (SCALAR) strings are counted in bytes and are not ended by the nul character.
+        strings with data type STRING are counted in characters, strings with data type BLOB
+        are counted in bytes and are not ended by the nul character.

         Examples: